Educating Your Patients About Energy Conservation Techniques

 Occupational therapists who work in the same facilities can provide transfer training and body mechanics education to prevent unnecessary injury.
 However, pain and injury can still occur despite the training.
 When that happens, ECTs and work simplification are the next best approaches (using mechanical lifts, 2-person transfers, scheduling transfers with patients ahead of time, etc.).

 Similar to repetitive use injuries, ECTs for complex regional pain syndrome would be to eliminate unnecessary pain.
 In this case, the pain is due to the chronic pain condition (lasting greater than six months) that most often affects one limb (arm, leg, hand, or foot) usually after an injury (Complex Regional Pain Syndrome Fact Sheet).

-Because the condition is so vast in what portions of the body are affected and when it is a complex situation fitting for OTs to apply ECTs.
+Because this condition is so vast in what portions of the body are affected and when, it is a complex situation fitting for OTs to apply ECTs.
 The OT usually works with the patient in order to prevent unnecessary exacerbation of pain by identifying tasks and physical intensities that could set the pain off.

-Energy conservation techniques are an important part of OT for patients with these conditions in these settings.
-I hope this post helped you get a good grasp on how and when you can provide your patients with the appropriate ECTs.
+Energy conservation techniques are an important part of OT for patients with these conditions in these settings, and these are certainly applicable to any diagnosis that impact’s the individual’s activity tolerance.

-For more information and for some great educational content that you can give to your patients, be sure to visit the following sites:
+For more information and for some great educational content that you can give to your patients, be sure to also check out the resources below:

 This post was originally published on Jan.
 7, 2018 and updated on March 14, 2021.